The Republic of South Sudan

 Africa has given birth to a new nation, the Republic of South Sudan.
 South Sudan is the world’s newest nation (the 193rd country) and the 56th country in Africa.

-This historical achievement has only come to realization after many years of civil war that has killed and maimed hundreds of others.
-The war has also adversely affected the development of the South Sudan.
+This historical achievement has only been realized after many years of civil war that has killed and maimed hundreds of others.
+The war has also adversely affected the development of South Sudan.

-South Sudan is a landlocked country in North Africa and as its name suggests, South Sudan has been part of Sudan, until they seceded from Sudan on July 9, 2011, after a referendum, and became a sovereign and independent African State.
+It is a landlocked country in North Africa and as its name suggests, South Sudan has been part of Sudan.
+This is until they seceded from Sudan on July 9, 2011, after a referendum.
+It became a sovereign and independent African State.

 South Sudan is bordered by Sudan to the North; Ethiopia to the East; Kenya, Uganda and Democratic Republic of the Congo to the south; and the Central African Republic to the west.

 South Sudan Flag

 It is our hope and prayer that this new nation will be able to achieve rapid developments in all aspects.

 There is a need for all the African countries to support this newborn Nation.
-It’s important that the other nations don’t take advantage of this young nation by exploiting it in name of helping it.
+The other nations mustn’t take advantage of this young nation by exploiting it in the name of helping it.

 They must stop all the civil wars and organized criminal activities that are being carried rampantly in many of the African countries.

 As a result, life to most of the inhabitants is unbearable and can only be compared to hell on earth.

 African leaders have a lot of work to do.
-It is very unfortunate that most of the leaders have forsaken their people and have turned to amassing of great wealth and hankering for more power.
+Unfortunately, most of the leaders have forsaken their people.
+They have turned to amassing great wealth and hankering for more power.

 These greedy leaders are the ones taking their countries back to retrogression.
 Africa has a lot of resources like oil, gold, copper, etc and if well utilized can help alleviate the problems facing the African people.